18 Key Time Management Secrets for Successful Women

 12. Give Yourself a Task or Chore-Free Evening/Day

 This point is critical - tasks and chores free evenings are a must!
-Whether you take Saturdays and Sundays off, or maybe you prefer Saturdays and Wednesdays - you need to have a few days when you don’t do much apart from something nice and fun.
+Whether you take Saturdays and Sundays off, or maybe you prefer Saturdays and Wednesdays - you need to have a few days when you do little apart from something nice and fun.
 Or nothing at all.
 Those days are for being and going with the flow.
 Your brain will thank you for that as being in constant planning and acting upon mode is exhausting.
 You need to have space to restart your brain.

 13. Include Fun Tasks in Your To-Do List (e.g. eat a muffin, watch Friends)